nginxinc/nginx-gateway-fabric/docs/monitoring.md

   - nginx_stale_config.
 1 means NGF failed to configure NGINX with the latest version of the configuration, which means NGINX is running with a stale version.
   - nginx_last_reload_milliseconds.
 Duration in milliseconds of NGINX reloads (histogram).
-  - event_batch_processing_milliseconds: Duration in milliseconds of event batch processing (histogram).
-The time it takes NGF to process batches of Kubernetes events.
+  - event_batch_processing_milliseconds: Duration in milliseconds of event batch processing (histogram), which is the time it takes NGF to process batches of Kubernetes events (changes to cluster resources).
+Note that NGF processes events in batches, and while processing the current batch, it accumulates events for the next batch.
   - These metrics have the namespace `nginx_gateway_fabric`, and include the label `class` which is set to the Gateway class of NGF.
 For example, `nginx_gateway_fabric_nginx_reloads_total{class="nginx"}`.